521 Aurora Squadron

 At the heart of a Squadron’s esprit de corps on parade is drill.
 Some of the skills you will learn are personal discipline, coordination, and teamwork.
 Drill is an important part of cadet training.
 Drill promotes discipline, alertness, precision, pride, steadiness, and the cohesion necessary for success within a group.
 From a leadership perspective, drill is an excellent vehicle to help enhance some personal attributes.
 A senior cadet’s assertiveness, confidence in his/her abilities while speaking in front of a group, and supervisory skills while correcting personnel on their dress and personal drill all benefit from drill instruction.

 It is mandatory for all members of Flag Party to be on the drill team and HIGHLY recommended for all cadets with parade positions to be on the Drill Team.
-Drill Team may start in October, practices will be on Wednesday nights from 6pm to 8pm, with additional nights to be added closer to competition.

 A sub-component of the Drill Team is the Rifle Drill team.
-This elite drill team squad will begin practicing in March from 7:30pm to 9pm.

 Navigation